jdittrich/userNeedResearchBook/text/dataAnalysis.md

 #### Find better names

 Groups based on commonalities or vague similarity will hopefully evolve into insights about the participants.
-To archive this, try to revise group titles: make them more concise, clear and meaningful.
+To achieve this, try to revise group titles: make them more concise, clear and meaningful.
 If  a group of data is just named with a title based on mere commonalities of the data in that group, try to state an actual insight for that group.
 This will almost certainly